kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ```

 We first use the `KOKKOS_FUNCTION` macro to make the methods callable from a kernel.
-When creating the instance, note that we introduce a distinction between the *memory* that the it uses, and the actual instantiated *object*.
+When creating the instance, note that we introduce a distinction between the *memory* that it uses, and the actual instantiated *object*.
 The object instance is constructed on the device, within a single-iteration `parallel_for`, using [placement new](https://en.cppreference.com/w/cpp/language/new#Placement_new).
 Since the kernel does not have a return type, we use a static cast to associate the object type with the memory allocation.